RunestoneInteractive/RunestoneServer/source/SortSearch/TheBubbleSort.rst

    :model: BubbleSortModel
    :viewer: BarViewer

-For more detail, CodeLens 1 allows you to step thru the algorithm.
+For more detail, CodeLens 1 allows you to step through the algorithm.

 .. codelens:: bubbletrace
     :caption: Tracing the Bubble Sort